Chieze-Franklin/Bolt.js-Book/setting-up-bolt.md

 And that's all there is to it.

+## config.json

+This file is located at _\/sys\/server\/config.json_.
+This file contains configuration data that should be known before Bolt starts up.

 ## Setup View

 The very first time you run Bolt you will be shown the setup view.